 Remove supplier negotiation and contract administration redundancies with one process, managed by a national supplier

-Elimination of vendor spend with contracts that do not offer maximum discount levels.
+Elimination of vendor spends with contracts that do not offer maximum discount levels.
 Renegotiation of national vendor contracts demonstrating higher discount levels on aggregated spend

 As we discussed, quantifying SAP HANA benefits follows a similar approach to other traditional benefits quantification.
 The areas of improvement are derived by identifying areas of value within major business process areas.
 Common benefit KPIs are broken down within the process areas.
 A few of the key business benefit KPIs and key metrics are outlined below.
 SAP’s Value Engineering organization has a full repository of all business benefits.